awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.S3.md

 --s3-settings '{"ServiceAccessRoleArn": "your-service-access-ARN", "DataFormat": "parquet"}'
 ```

 Here, the `DataFormat` parameter is set to `parquet` to enable the format with all the S3 defaults\.
-These defaults include a dictionary encoding \(`"EncodingType: "rle-dictionary"`\) that uses a combination of bit\-packing and run\-length encoding to more efficiently store repeating values\.
+These defaults include a dictionary encoding \(`"EncodingType": "rle-dictionary"`\) that uses a combination of bit\-packing and run\-length encoding to more efficiently store repeating values\.

 You can add additional settings for options other than the defaults as in the following example\.

 ```
-aws dms create-endpoint --endpoint-identifier s3-target-endpoint --engine-name s3 --endpoint-type target --s3-settings '{"ServiceAccessRoleArn": "your-service-access-ARN", "BucketFolder": "your-bucket-folder", "BucketName": "your-bucket-name", "CompressionType": "GZIP", "DataFormat": "parquet", "EncodingType: "plain-dictionary", "dictPageSizeLimit": 3,072,000, "EnableStatistics": false }'
+aws dms create-endpoint --endpoint-identifier s3-target-endpoint --engine-name s3 --endpoint-type target --s3-settings '{"ServiceAccessRoleArn": "your-service-access-ARN", "BucketFolder": "your-bucket-folder", "BucketName": "your-bucket-name", "CompressionType": "GZIP", "DataFormat": "parquet", "EncodingType": "plain-dictionary", "dictPageSizeLimit": 3,072,000, "EnableStatistics": false }'
 ```